Calastrophe/pythonRSC/README.md

 pyRSC is an emulator for the RSC architecture.

+There is a dependency on BitVector.
+To download BitVector's package, just use **pip install BitVector**

 To use this, simply download the files and store them in a folder.
 Play around with the example and construct your own tests.